 The Solution: Comprehensive Digital Marketing & Optimization

-Despite high impressions, the initial display campaigns didn’t deliver the expected conversions, which raised concerns given that the primary goal was to build overall awareness.
-“The real hiccup that made us knuckle down and get our heads together on strategy was on the display side, which we struggled with for the longest time to figure out,” Bauducco explained.
+Despite deep impressions, the initial display campaigns didn’t deliver the expected conversions, which raised concerns given that the primary goal was to build overall awareness.
+"The real hiccup that made us knuckle down and get our heads together on strategy was on the display side, which we struggled with for the longest time to figure out," Bauducco explained.

 While building awareness was the primary objective, Cape Resorts still faced a significant challenge: "It’s difficult to measure performance when conversions are so low."
 As Bauducco noted, Cape Resorts wasn’t expecting many conversions, but in some cases, the campaigns weren’t showing any return.